ha-manel/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse-Leaderboard
+# Leaderboard

-> This is a Microverse (@microverseinc) project in which I created a Leaderboard using Leaderboard API service, webpack, and gitflow.
+> A leaderboard created using Leaderboard API service, webpack, and gitflow.
+The user can add a new score and refresh to see his ranking in the leaderboard.

 ## Requirements